Knotesgit/Evidence-documents-software-testing-portfolio-/LO2_Evidence_Test Planning Document.md

 ---

 ## 12. Evaluation of the Quality of the Test Plan
-The quality of the test plan was evaluated by considering whether the selected requirements and testing levels provide adequate coverage of the system’s key risks under realistic resource constraints.
-The plan deliberately focuses on a small but diverse set of requirements spanning unit, integration, system, and measurable levels, rather than attempting exhaustive coverage of all functional behaviour.

-A potential omission of the plan is that not all system requirements are tested directly, and some behaviours (e.g. secondary path optimality or rare constraint combinations) are not exhaustively explored.
-However, this risk is mitigated by prioritising requirements whose failure would result in unsafe behaviour (FR-S2), invalid outputs (FR-S3), or infeasible execution (MR-1).

-In particular, FR-S2 represents the highest residual risk in the plan.
-Although unit-level geometric predicates can be verified in isolation, they cannot establish whole-path safety.
-System-level testing was therefore chosen deliberately, despite higher cost, because it is the lowest level at which segment–polygon interactions and search behaviour can be observed together.

-This introduces a trade-off: exhaustive geometric coverage is sacrificed in favour of representative scenario coverage.
-The plan accepts this limitation explicitly, as exhaustive verification would be computationally infeasible and disproportionate to the risks addressed by LO2.
-Overall, the test plan is considered adequate for LO2 purposes because it targets the dominant failure modes of the system while explicitly acknowledging and controlling for the limitations imposed by time, computational cost, and backend variability.

-Overall, the test plan is considered adequate for LO2 purposes because it targets the dominant failure modes of the system while explicitly acknowledging and controlling for the limitations imposed by time, computational cost, and backend variability.
+The test plan records an explicit evaluation of omissions, limitations, and planning trade-offs associated with the selected requirements and testing levels.
+The following points summarise the aspects identified during this evaluation.

+- **Incomplete functional coverage**
+  - Not all system behaviour is tested directly.
+  - Secondary properties, such as rare constraint combinations or alternative optimisation criteria, are not exhaustively explored.
+  - These omissions are recorded as part of the planning process.

+- **System-level dependency risks**
+  - Several system-level requirements depend on interactions between multiple components and algorithms.
+  - In particular, restricted-area avoidance relies on both geometric predicates and path-search behaviour, which cannot be fully validated through isolated unit-level tests.
+  - These requirements are therefore positioned at system level to allow emergent behaviour to be observed.

+- **Trade-offs between coverage and feasibility**
+  - Exhaustive geometric coverage is not attempted due to computational and time constraints.
+  - Representative scenario coverage is selected and documented as a deliberate planning decision.

+- **Residual limitations**
+  - Performance observations are limited to request-level timing.
+  - Component-level performance contributions are not isolated within the current instrumentation.

 ---

 ## 13. Summary

-This test planning document demonstrates a coherent LO2-level analysis by:

-- selecting diverse, multi-level requirements
-- mapping them to appropriate test levels and A&T approaches
-- identifying necessary instrumentation and scaffolding
-- evaluating the adequacy and limitations of those choices

-It provides a sound foundation for the execution (LO3), architectural support (LO4), and review (LO5) activities that follow.
+This test planning document records the selected requirements, their prioritisation and dependencies, the chosen testing levels and analysis approaches, and the instrumentation and scaffolding required to support testing.
+Known limitations, omissions, and planning trade-offs are explicitly documented.